A lady with dark curly hair adjusts her thermostat

 How can you keep your bills below the energy price cap?

-Even with the energy price cap, many people are paying much more for electricity and gas than they were a couple of years ago.
-To keep your energy bills as low as they can go, try our six tips to cut your usage.
+Even though the energy price cap has been reduced, electricity and gas prices are still much higher than they were a few years ago.
+To keep your energy bills as low as they can go, try our tips:

 If you’re struggling and need help with your energy bills, speak to your supplier.
 There are all kinds of things they may be able to do for you.
 These range from arranging payment plans if you’ve fallen behind to putting you in touch with the providers of grants and additional support.